EcMagine': Extracellular Matrix ageing across the life course interdisciplinary research network

 We have so far met award objectives in:

 ii) Preliminary data derived from pump-priming activities that will support future work in the area, especially by supporting career-development fellowship applications from early career researchers: Award of 4 high-quality pump-priming applications totalling £18,489.
 These were either awarded (3 projects) or co-awarded (1 project) to early career researchers.
-Second pump priming call in assessment.
+The second round of pump priming resulted in a further £11,897 as three awards to early career researchers.

-iii) A position paper summarising the state-of-the-art, key questions and aspects requiring further investigation in the ECM ageing field; covering ECM alterations over life course, diversity and inequalities between populations, alternative in vitro biological and computational models and appropriate direction in biomaterials and tissue engineering research: On target in person event 27/1/23 focused on discussion to form the basis of a gap analysis.
-Data has been collected and position paper is in draft.
+iii) A position paper summarising the state-of-the-art, key questions and aspects requiring further investigation in the ECM ageing field; covering ECM alterations over life course, diversity and inequalities between populations, alternative in vitro biological and computational models and appropriate direction in biomaterials and tissue engineering research has been accepted.
+Our in person event with CIMA 27/1/23 focused on discussion to form the basis of a this paper.
+Data was collated and the position paper has been accepted for open access publication (Bioessays).

 iv) A database of models (encompassing in vitro, in vivo, populations and computational models) that can recapitulate ECM ageing or life course events, with information about the limitations and appropriate applications of each: Excellent discussion around the theme 'Tissue Engineering and Novel in Vitro Models' at both network meetings.
-These considered the requirement for appropriate models.
+These considered the requirement for appropriate models and the models database is in progress and is in the process of being populated.

-v) Facilitating new joint grant applications including those from interdisciplinary, cross-institutional and inclusive coinvestigator teams: In person and hybrid network meetings totalling 140 attendees, including 60 ECRs resulted in 23 Pump priming applications to two rounds totalling £30 of funding.
-Exchange and mobility funding of £3K supplemented by success in BBSRC FTMA funding of £60k received 15 applications, 11 successful.
-All cross institutional and inclusive of ECRs.
+v) Facilitating new joint grant applications including those from interdisciplinary, cross-institutional and inclusive coinvestigator teams: In person and hybrid network meetings totalling 205 attendees, including 94 ECRs resulted in 23 Pump priming applications to two rounds totalling £30 of funding.
+Exchange and mobility funding of £3K supplemented by success in BBSRC FTMA funding of £60k received 15 applications, 13 successful.
+All were cross institutional and inclusive of ECRs.

 Exploitation Route The award is ongoing, but is on-target to achieve its objectives including the creation of a database of models (encompassing in vitro, in vivo, populations and computational models) that can recapitulate ECM ageing or life course events, with information about the limitations and appropriate applications of each.

-Cross-institutional and interdisciplinary collaborations resulting from network events have led to pump priming and exchange and mobility application, with the expectation that this will lead to larger grant applications.
+Cross-institutional and interdisciplinary collaborations resulting from network events have led to pump priming and exchange and mobility applications, with the expectation that this will lead to larger grant applications.

 URL https://www.ukanet.org.uk/ecmage/